 Can Your Innovation Help Improve Player Health?

 The Football Players Health Study at Harvard University (FPHS) is a unique multidisciplinary, strategic research and translation initiative addressing the challenge of player health in American style football (ASF).
-Launched in 2014, the FPHS is a portfolio of studies designed to deepen the understanding of the benefits and risks of participation in ASF, identify risks that are potentially reversible or preventable, and develop interventions or approaches to improve the health and wellbeing of players.
-Recently published analyses from the FPHS have documented increased later life cardiometabolic/ cardiovascular risks associated with early and mid-playing career weight gain (high school to college, college to pro) and within-career history of ACL tear.
-Findings from the FPHS have the potential for collateral benefit to other athlete and non-athlete populations.
+The FPHS is a portfolio of studies designed to deepen the understanding of the benefits and risks of participation in ASF, identify risks that are potentially reversible or preventable, and develop interventions or approaches to improve the health and wellbeing of players.

-FPHS is soliciting proposals for innovative “HealthTech” solutions (e.g. the application of technologies such as imaging, sensing, diagnostic, preventative or therapeutic technologies) to improve the health of former and/or current professional football players.
+The FPHS is currently soliciting proposals for innovative “ultra near term” solutions (e.g. the application of technologies such as imaging, sensing, diagnostic, preventative or therapeutic technologies) to improve the health of former and/or current professional players.
 Successfully funded awards will have an emphasis on improving health by applying a technology to either prevent or treat a medical condition with high prevalence among American style football players (such as sleep apnea, cardiometabolic and cardiovascular disease, neurocognitive impairment, musculoskeletal injury, chronic pain).